Mobil Economy Run: In Australia

 In Australia the Mobilgas Economy Run was staged in various years including 1955, 1956, 1958, 1959, 1960 (the fifth running), 1961, and, as the Mobil Economy Run in 1962, 1963, 1964, and 1966 (the tenth running).

 In Italy

-In Italy the competition started in 1959, and it lasted until at least 1985.
-Since 1969, it was organised by Mobil with FIAT, which provided the cars.
-From 1969 to 1984 it was also called Mobil Fiat Economy Run, while in 1985 the name was changed in Lancia Mobil Economy Run.
+In Italy, the competition began in 1959 and lasted at least until 1985.
+Since 1969, it has been organized by Mobil, with FIAT providing the cars.
+From 1969 to 1984, it was also called Mobil Fiat Economy Run, while in 1985 the name was changed to Lancia Mobil Economy Run.

 In France

 The competition was also present in France at the end of the 1970s.

 In the claims for a patent

 The Mobil Economy Run is used to explain the claims made for United States Patent # 3937202 - an "Economy driving aid":

 "...
 The experience obtained by skilled drivers in the Mobil Economy run indicates that for best fuel economy, a car should be operated at nearly constant speed in the range of 30 to 50 mph.
 Rapid accelerations or decelerations and operation at (or near) full throttle should be avoided.
 To practice for economy runs, skilled drivers used special instrumentation to determine the operating conditions for best fuel economy.
 This instrumentation usually included a vacuum gauge to indicate intake manifold vacuum, a special odometer to measure distance traveled to hundredths of a mile, and a burette to measure gasoline usage.
 However, instrumentation of this type is extremely complex for the normal driver and is additionally quite expensive. ..."

 "...
 It is an objective of this invention to provide a signal to the operator of a variable speed, variable power internal combustion engine when the engine is being accelerated or decelerated too fast, in addition to a signal when the engine is being operated at too high or too low a power output. ..."